Wesley Bell: Tenure

 Bell visited St. Louis following the 2025 St. Louis tornado.
 He said the storm disaster presented an opportunity to invest in under-served areas, and that he was prepared to file for additional aid if requests were not matched.

 In May 2025, Bell criticized cuts to Medicaid.

-In June 2025, Bell collaborated with Eric Schmitt to make a custom beer in the Anheuser-Busch Brew Across America competition.
+In June 2025, Bell collaborated with Senator Eric Schmitt to make a custom beer in the Anheuser-Busch Brew Across America competition.

-During the June 2025 Los Angeles protests, Bell joined 74 other House Democrats in signing an antisemitism resolution related to the 2025 Boulder fire attack which included an expression of "gratitude" for ICE.
+During the June 2025 Los Angeles protests, Bell joined 74 other House Democrats in signing a resolution condemning antisemitism and the 2025 Boulder fire attack which included an expression of "gratitude" for ICE.
 Another resolution on antisemitism circulated at the same time with broader support.

 In August 2025, Bell visited St. Louis for constituent gatherings, including a job fair and public town hall.
 The town hall was disrupted by protesters criticizing his support for Israel in the Gaza war.
 Security guards were recorded treating attendees roughly, with SLMPD distancing themselves from many of the guards and one guard put on leave from his civilian role.

 In September 2025, Bell joined the discharge petition filed by Thomas Massie to demand the release of the Epstein files.